rik-degraaff/Subluminal/docs/project_diary.md

     - game speed settings
     - reconnection to lobby with password
     - reconnection to game via user ID
-- Representation of the structure a single game state will have:
+- Representation of the current structure a single game state will have on the client side:
 ```
 gameState
     |__listOfPlayers